nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 <h2 style="color: green">Jan—June 2024</h2>

+I will be serving as Senior Area Chair for Interpretability and Analysis of Models for NLP Track at the EMNLP 2024.

 Our demo paper, <a href="https://alt.qcri.org/~ndurrani/pubs/EACL-Demo24.pdf"> LLMeBench: A Flexible Framework for Accelerating LLMs Benchmarking,</a> has been accepted at EACL 2024.
 This framework drives the benchmarking of LLMs, and you can explore our <a href="https://alt.qcri.org/~ndurrani/pubs/EACL24.pdf"> comprehensive benchmarking results for Arabic. </a>

 Exciting start to 2024: Two long papers have been accepted at EACL 2024! 🚀 Check out our work on <a href="https://alt.qcri.org/~ndurrani/pubs/EACL24-b.pdf"> Scaling up the discovery of latent concepts in deep NLP models. </a> Plus, don't miss our <a href="https://alt.qcri.org/~ndurrani/pubs/EACL24.pdf"> comprehensive benchmarking of LLMs for Arabic. </a>